Strinova

-Strinova is a third-person tactical hero shooter developed and published by iDreamSky.
+Strinova (formerly CalabiYau) is a third-person tactical hero shooter developed and published by iDreamSky.
 It introduces "stringification", a mechanic which allows players to switch between a 3D and a paper-like 2D form of their character.
 The game started development in 2019 and was released in China on February 1, 2024.
-It was released globally on November 22, 2024.
+It was released globally on November 21, 2024.

 Gameplay

 Strinova is an anime-themed hero shooter, having the players play as characters called "Superstrings".
 It introduces a unique mechanic called "stringification", where the player can switch between 2D and 3D forms of their character.
 While in the 2D form, the player becomes paper-like, can stick to walls, and can glide from higher places.
 This allows the player access to narrow pathways and avoid getting shot, even while reloading.
 Each character has their own primary weapon and ability set, with configurable secondary weapons.
 Modes are divided into 3 categories: Challenge, Ranked, and Custom.
-There are 8 modes available in the Challenge mode: Team Arena, Demolition, Escort, Sword Fight, Outbreak, Gunslinger Showdown, Conquest, and Team Deathmatch.
+There are 8 modes available in the Challenge mode: Team Arena, Demolition, Escort, Sword Clash, Outbreak, Gunslinger Showdown, Arcade Mode (a rotation of Conquest or Bobblehead Brawl), and Team Deathmatch.
 Only Demolition is available in Ranked.
+An additional Crystal Clash mode is available, separate from the other categories.
 In custom matches, players can choose any mode and change their characters' abilities.
-There are 22 characters and 21 maps in the game.
+There are 24 characters and 29 maps in the game.

 In Demolition, an attacking team of five players rush to plant a bomb in set places around the map while a defending team tries to stop them.
 Points are awarded to each player based on their performance from the previous round, which allows them to purchase improvements to the agent or their weapon and unlock "Awakening Skills"—abilities specific to that agent.

 In Escort, an attacking team must escort a payload across the map to its final goal, while a defending team attempts to stop them.
-In Team Deathmatch, five teams of three compete to reach a certain number of kills for their team first.
+In Team Deathmatch, 3 teams of five players compete to reach a certain number of kills for their team first.
 In Team Arena, two teams of seven are placed on opposing sides of the map, with the goal of reaching a certain number of kills of the opposing team.

 Superstrings are placed into one of five categories: Controller, Duelist, Initiator, Sentinel, and Support.
 In addition, they are split into three factions: The Painting Utopia Society (P.U.S.), The Scissors, and Urbino.
 On the Demolition mode, players on the defensive team can only choose between P.U.S. and Urbino characters, while players on the attacking team can only choose between The Scissors and Urbino characters.

 Players have the option to customize the characters they have unlocked.
-The player can also increase their bond level with each character, unlocking special items, skins, or cutscenes for that character.
-These cosmetics, particularly limited-time ones, can also be acquired through the game's gacha system.
+The player can also increase their bond level with select characters, unlocking special items, skins, or cutscenes for that character.
+These cosmetics, particularly limited-time ones, can also be acquired through the game's gacha system, or bought for free and paid currencies.